neildawson/neildawson.github.io/cv.md

 ## Skills

+- **Product strategy**
+Identifying opportunities, interpreting business goals, working in tandem with product managers
+- **Research**
+Planning, facilitating, and analysing, particularly for evaluative studies
-- **Wireframing and prototyping**
+- **Concepting and prototyping**
-sketching, Axure RP, HTML & CSS
+Sketching, Figma, Axure RP, HTML & CSS
-- **Information architecture**
-card sorting, sitemaps
-- **User research**
+- **Experience design**
-study planning and analysis, interviewing
+Information architecture, UX writing, interaction design, and a wee bit of UI design
-- **Documentation**
+- **Communication and storytelling**
-flows, functional specifications, guidelines, personas
+Writing, speaking, facilitating
-- **Communication**
+- **Mentoring**
-writing, presenting, collaborating, public speaking
+Supporting and guiding junior designers

 ## Experience

 ### Lead Product Designer, TotallyMoney
 July 2019 – January 2022

-- Led design and product thinking across multiple product squads.
+- **Led design and product thinking** across multiple product squads.
 - Coached and oversaw the work of other product designers.
-- Domain expert for the free credit report area of our service.
+- **Domain expert** for the free credit report area of our service.
 - Developed a vision, titled *Atomic Actions*, for unifying two longstanding customer features into a single coherent overview of credit issues, focusing on what can be done to improve.
 - Led discovery, definition, and design of [*Credit Assistant*](https://www.totallymoney.com/blog/credit-assistant/), our headline mobile feature.
 - Launched our first [personalised push notifications]({% link _work/livealerts.md %}).
 - Advocated and designed journeys for a homebrew customer research panel.
-- Helped evolve and facilitate team rituals like design critiques and research planning, notably establishing [weekly customer interviews]({% link _work/weeklyinterviews.md %})
+- Helped evolve and facilitate team rituals like design critiques and research planning, notably **establishing** [**weekly customer interviews**]({% link _work/weeklyinterviews.md %}).
-- Documentation champion and nerd, maintaining an industry glossary, design project databases, and multiple document templates.
+- **Documentation champion and nerd**, maintaining an industry glossary, design project databases, and multiple document templates.

 ### Senior Experience Designer, AnalogFolk
 September 2015 – September 2018